netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **Path Metadata**: Path metadata is additional data that is available to endpoints when they request a selection of paths to a destination.
 Path metadata is authenticated by the owner of each link, but is otherwise not verified.
-Path metadata includes data about ASes and links, such as MTU.
+This data describes properties of traversed ASes and links, such as their identity or MTU.

 **Metadata Extension**:
 SCION offers additional path metadata via extensions.
 The metadata